artisan1218/Recommendation-System/README.md

 - stopwords - containing common stopwords that will be used when calculating TFIDF score.
 - The file is preprocessed first using Apache Spark

-### The Recommendation System will be divided into three tasks, each uses different algorithm to accomplish the recommendation.
+### The Recommendation System will be divided into four subfolders, each uses different algorithm to accomplish the recommendation.
 * Similar Items.py will find similar business pairs in the train_review.json file.
 Algorithms used are: MinHash and Locality Sensitive Hashing, Jaccard Similarity
 * Content-based RS.py is the content-based RS which will generate profiles from review texts for users and businesses in the train_review.json file.
 Algorithms used are: Calculation of TF-IDF score and Cosine Similarity.
 * CF is the Collaborative Filtering Recommendation System which has two cases: Item-based CF and User-based CF.